dracula/calibre/INSTALL.md

 2. Under Main interface, Click on Adjust colors;
 3. Set Color-palette as Dark and Import the theme;
 4. Press Ok and Apply;
+5. You will have set color of color grid by yourself;
-5. Boom!
+6. Boom!
 It's working ✨